 Current Reforms & Tools to Fight for Them

 Transit Oriented Development (TOD) is a central component of progressive land use policy.
 TOD simultaneously combats issues facing cities such as equity, housing, congestion, and climate change all while providing large economic gains.
-The ProGov21 database has a large amount of resources on TOD including these examples from Phoenix, AZ and Austin, TX.
+The ProGov21 database has a large amount of resources on TOD including examples from Austin, TX.
 The database also has wonderful guides to creating a TOD policy including the SPARCC guide to creating equitable transit oriented development and the federal Transit Cooperative Research Program’s literature review of TOD in the U.S.

 Land use policy that combats climate change must break cities of their addiction to car culture.
 Instead making streets safer and more encouraging of walking, biking, and taking public transit.
 ProGov21 has numerous resources on implementing a Complete Streets policy.
 Smart Growth America and National Complete Streets Coalition have created this policy workbook.
 This guide from Tufts’ connects complete street’s policy to the needs of children and their health.
 PeopleforBikes has created a complete streets guide to considering racial and economic equity.
-The database also includes policy examples such as from Lincoln, Nebraska, El Paso, TX, and Seattle.
+The database also includes policy examples such as from Lincoln, Nebraska, and El Paso, TX.
 Seattle’s bicycle master plan provides a useful example for transforming your city.
 CNT’s report on minimum parking requirements in Chicago and Donald Shoup of UCLA’s report about the high costs of minimum parking requirements are useful in addressing this problem.

 When considering land use policy and how a city spends its scarce resources governments must also consider reforms of their economic development models.
 Financing land use and capital projects should not deteriorate into corporate handouts.
 Good Jobs First has conducted important work on this front including this report on how tax breaks promote inequality and how they short change small business.
 For progressive solutions consider this guide from Local Progress to municipal revenue.